19hours/sg-statutes/Acts/Income Tax Act.md

 (a) is resident in Singapore for that year of assessment; and

-(b) has no more than 20 shareholders all of whom are individuals throughout the basis period for that year of assessment;
+(b) has total share capital which is beneficially held, directly or indirectly, by no more than 20 persons all of whom are individuals throughout the basis period for that year of assessment;

-[Act 49/2004, wef Y/A 2005 & Sub Ys/A:2004-ACT-49]
+[Act 7/2007, wef Y/A 2005 & Sub Ys/A:2007-ACT-7]

 “immovable property-related assets” means listed or unlisted debt securities and listed shares issued by property corporations, mortgage-backed securities, other property funds, and assets incidental to the ownership of immovable property;